This article explains how to enable or disable File History in Windows 11.

-By default, File History backs up all the files and folders in a user home directory (C:\Users\Username).
+By default, File History backs up all the files and folders in a user’s home directory (C:\Users\Username).
 You can also include additional folders and locations to backup.

-File History is automatically not enabled when there are no suitable locations to backup up.
+File History is automatically not enabled when there are no suitable backup locations.
 You can only back up to an externally connected drive, such as a USB drive, or save to a network drive.
 File History will not be used if none of these locations are available.

 How to turn off File History on Windows 11